polkadot-developers/substrate-developer-hub.github.io/docs/overview/ss58-address-format.md

 The advantage of using more checksum bytes is simply that more bytes provide a greater degree of protection against input errors and index alteration at the cost of widening the textual address by an extra few characters.
 For the account ID form, this is insignificant and therefore no 1-byte alternative is provided.
 For the shorter account-index formats, the extra byte represents a far greater portion of the final address and so it is left for further up the stack (though not necessarily the user themself) to determine the best tradeoff for their purposes.

 The advantages of using the SS58 preimage format is that the resultant address may be trivially checked for validity, even when offline.
 However, when combining this with the account-index short-forms, the format doesn't manage the concern that the same index may eventually represent a different underlying address, perhaps one that the original owner doesn't hold.
 Using the AccountID preimage format means that any change in the underlying account-id must have the same initial portion of hash-output as the original account-id.
 At lower sizes of checksum, this does little more than prevent accidentally using an old SS58 address.
-For higher sizes it provides modest, but quantifiable, security against a casual attacker, requiring the attacker to find an address whose Blake2 hash that shares upto 8 bytes with the original.
+For higher sizes it provides modest, but quantifiable, security against a casual attacker, requiring the attacker to find an address whose Blake2 hash that shares up to 8 bytes with the original.

 ## 32-byte Sr25519 and Ed25519 keys